RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/GALigandDock.md

 **Possible tricky issues**:
 * The code initially idealizes and minimizes the sidechain geometry of all flexible sidechains.
 This can lead to two possible issues with structures that deviate significantly from ideality: 1) "initial_pool" structures that are not idealized will be slightly perturbed initially when added to the pool.
 2) for input structures that are very non-ideal, this initial "correction" may lead to high energies for the input sidechain.
 * Pocket radius is defined as the input ligand radius plus the **padding** parameter.
 Caution should be paid when using very small or very large ligands, particularly with the **"auto"** sidechain option.
+For large ligands, the **"aniso"** option may be preferred.